Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: Approximately gauge invariant closed string field theory using the corrected string vertices

 Using this relation, we modify the boundary of the string vertices and the choice of local coordinates on the surfaces belong to a thin neighbourhood of the boundary of the string vertices as follows.

-{\bf Correction to the boundary of the string vertices}: The boundary of the string vertex that is obtained by collapsing $m$ propagators is defined as the locus in the moduli space traced by all the inequivalent hyperbolic Riemann surfaces with $m$ non-homotopic and disjoint non trivial simple closed curves with length equal to that of the length of the simple geodesic on any plumbing collar of a Riemann surface obtained by gluing $m$ pairs of punctures on a set of hyperbolic Riemann surfaces via the special plumbing fixture relation (\ref{specialplumbing1}).
+{\underline{\bf Correction to the boundary of the string vertices}}: The boundary of the string vertex that is obtained by collapsing $m$ propagators is defined as the locus in the moduli space traced by all the inequivalent hyperbolic Riemann surfaces with $m$ non-homotopic and disjoint non trivial simple closed curves with length equal to that of the length of the simple geodesic on any plumbing collar of a Riemann surface obtained by gluing $m$ pairs of punctures on a set of hyperbolic Riemann surfaces via the special plumbing fixture relation (\ref{specialplumbing1}).
 The second order correction to the geodesic length on the plumbing collar of such a Riemann surface can be computed using (\ref{collargeodesic}), and it is given by

-Therefore, to second order in $c_*$, we use the definition of the region corresponding to the modified string vertex inside the moduli space as the same region defining the naive string vertex.
+Therefore, to second order in $c_*$, we use the definition of the region corresponding to the modified string vertex inside the moduli space as the same as that of the naive string vertex, i.e. $\mathcal{W}^2_{g,n}=\mathcal{W}^0_{g,n}$.

-{\bf Correction to the choice of the local coordinates}: Since there is a modification to the metric, we need to modify the choice of local coordinates around the punctures to make it gluing compatible to second order in $c_*$.
+\underline{{\bf Correction to the choice of the local coordinates}}: Since there is a modification to the metric, we need to modify the choice of local coordinates around the punctures to make it gluing compatible to second order in $c_*$.
 For an infinitesimal parameter $\delta$, we modify the local coordinates on the surfaces belong to the naive string vertex as follows.
 In order to modify the assignment of local coordinates in the string vertex $\mathcal{V}^0_{g,n}$, we divide it into subregions.
-Let us denote the subregion in the region corresponds to the string vertex $\mathcal{V}^0_{g,n}$ consists of surfaces with $m$ simple closed geodesics of length between $c_*$ and $(1+\delta)c_*$ by $\mathbf{W}^{(m)}_{g,n}$.
-Then we modify the local coordinates as follows: \begin{itemize} \item For surfaces belong to the subregion $\mathbf{W}^{(0)}_{g,n}$, we choose the local coordinate around the $i^{th}$ puncture to be $e^{\frac{\pi^2}{c_*}}w_i$.
-In terms of $w_i$, the hyperbolic metric in the neighborhood of the puncture takes the following form
+Let us denote the subregion in $\mathcal{W}^0_{g,n}$ which consists of surfaces with $m$ simple closed geodesics of length between $c_*$ and $(1+\delta)c_*$ by $\mathbf{W}^{(m)}_{g,n}$.
+Then we modify the local coordinates as follows: \begin{itemize} \item For surfaces belong to the subregion $\mathbf{W}^{(0)}_{g,n}$, we choose the local coordinate around the $j^{th}$ puncture to be $e^{\frac{\pi^2}{c_*}}w_j$.
+In terms of $w_j$, the hyperbolic metric in the neighbourhood of the puncture takes the following form